Is the Copper Charlie or Impulse 120-volt, battery-assisted induction stove a good fit for my home?

 QuitCarbon's free home evaluation service can help you determine what type of efficient electric cooking appliance is right for your home.
 Sign up and create a home profile today, or contact us for more details!

-- The Charlie is a 30" range with induction cooktop and electric oven
+- The Charlie stove is a 30" range with induction cooktop and electric oven.

 Impulse Labs

-- 30" induction cooktop (replaces an in-counter standalone cooktop)
+- 30" or 36" induction cooktop (replaces an in-counter standalone cooktop)